mspnp/solution-architectures/cicdbots/README.md

    zip -j manifest.zip ./echo-bot/manifest.json ./echo-bot/color.png ./echo-bot/outline.png
    ```

    :book: This `manifest.zip` file is published as an artifact during the build pipeline execution, and as such you could opt to download or distribute that from there when the time comes.
-For testing purposes, you may want to proceed without leaving the your terminal at this moment by executing the line above.
+For testing purposes, you may want to proceed without leaving your terminal at this moment by executing the line above.

 1. Validate the manifest for errors. _Optional_